DaanDeMeyer/reproc/README.md

 - `REPROC_INSTALL`: Generate install target (default: `ON` unless reproc is built as a static library using `add_subdirectory`).

-  Note that if you're using CMake's default `CMAKE_INSTALL_PREFIX` on Windows, you'll have to set `REPROC_INSTALL=ON` the first time when running CMake to make sure the install directories are correct (This is because of `CMAKE_INSTALL_PREFIX_INITIALIZED_TO_DEFAULT` is only true on the first run of CMake in a new build tree).

 ## Documentation

 API documentation and examples can be found at